-But President Francois Hollande's aides say shifting more of the tax burden onto households is out of the question at a time when the country is grappling with its toughest austerity budget in years in order to meet deficit-cutting goals.
+His aides say raising taxes on households is out of the question when the country is grappling with its toughest austerity budget in years to meet deficit-cutting goals.

 "This report is a contribution.
 It's the government that governs," cautioned Social Economy Minister Benoit Hamon.

-Hemmed in by his pledge to cut the 2013 deficit to 3 percent of economic output from 4.5 percent this year, Hollande has limited his language to promising a "competitiveness pact" to put French industry on the road to recovery.
+Hemmed in by his pledge to cut the 2013 deficit to 3 percent of economic output from 4.5 percent this year, Hollande has limited his language to promising a "competitiveness pact".

 "A shock causes trauma whereas a pact reassures," Finance Minister Pierre Moscovici explained last week.

-The government may propose trimming labor charges for small firms in certain sectors, Fleur Pellerin, minister for small and medium-sized business, said on Sunday.
+The government may propose trimming labour charges for small firms in certain sectors, Fleur Pellerin, minister for small and medium-sized business, said on Sunday.

-But the government's response to the report, due on Tuesday, is set to focus mainly on measures that would not affect labor costs, like investment in innovation and training.
+But the government's response to the report, due on Tuesday, is set to focus mainly on measures that would not affect labour costs, like investment in innovation and training.

 "We cannot simultaneously restore public finances and impose a competitiveness shock - a massive and immediate transfer of employer payroll taxes onto taxes," said a government source.

-Hollande is wary of raising consumption taxes to cut costs for employers and has already scrapped a VAT hike which his predecessor Nicolas Sarkozy proposed for the same reason.
+Hollande, however, has already scrapped a VAT hike his predecessor Nicolas Sarkozy proposed for the same reason.

-Michel Didier, head of the Coe-Rexecode economic think-tank, warned on Monday that French industry was on a "slippery slope" that could only be remedied by reducing the cost of labor.
+Michel Didier, head of the Coe-Rexecode economic think-tank, warned on Monday that French industry was on a "slippery slope" that could only be remedied by reducing the cost of labour.

 But Moscovici has argued that shifting more of the tax burden onto households too fast risks choking off domestic consumption, a key motor of French growth.

-He last week rebuffed a call by the AFEP business association to raise VAT to 21 percent from 19.6 percent to enable lower labor charges, saying the focus for now would be on areas like innovation over labor costs.
+He last week rebuffed a call by the AFEP business association to raise VAT to 21 percent from 19.6 percent to enable lower labour charges, saying the focus for now would be on areas like innovation over labour costs.

 French manufacturing margins have slid as Germany's have soared, and the drop in profits has impacted spending on new technologies and innovation.